 - Others, such as offering (for the first time) 25% to 49% of the coursework required for a program on-line, simply require that the Commission be notified in advance of the implementation of the change.
 The letter of notification should include the name of the actual change, implementation date, street address if it involves a new site, and the credential being offered.

-- Larger scale changes, such as adding significantly different programs to the academic curriculum or offering a majority of the coursework needed to complete a degree, certificate or diploma on-line, require written notification at least 6 months in advance and approval of a prospectus, which must be submitted at least 3 months prior to the anticipated implementation date.
+- Larger scale changes, such as adding significantly different programs to the academic curriculum or offering a majority of the coursework needed to complete a degree, certificate or diploma on-line, may require written notification as well as advance approval of aprospectus; see the Substantive Change policy for details on due dates and on the content of the prospectus.

-- Institutions seeking to offer coursework at a more advanced level than that for which they are currently approved must notify the Commission of their intent at least 12 months in advance, and submit an application for level change by April 15 (for 2015, the deadline is April 8) for review at the June meeting of the Board of trustees or by September 15 for review at the December meeting.
+- Institutions seeking to offer coursework at a more advanced level than that for which they are currently approved must submit an application for level change.
+See the Substantive Change policy for due dates.

 Prospectuses and applications for level change should include a Faculty Roster (Faculty Roster Instructions), presenting the qualifications of each faculty member in the program to teach the courses they are assigned.